reactjs/react.dev/beta/src/pages/reference/usestate.md

 }
 ```

-If you need the next state, you can save it in a variable before passing it to `setState`.
+If you need the next state, you can save it in a variable before passing it to the `set` function.

 </Gotcha>